kylelang/TiU-Exam-Merge/README.md

 The proportions of the passing grades are compared using a chi-squared test for independence when all cell counts in the *Exam Version* X *Passing* table are at least 5.
-When any cell-count is less than 5, the comparison is made via Fisher's exact test for independence.
+When any cell-count is less than 5, the comparison is skipped.
 The following statistics are reported for this test:

 1. The ratio of the odds of passing the online exam to the odds of passing the on-campus exam.
-1. The estimated chi-squared statistic (unless using Fisher's exact test)
+1. The estimated chi-squared statistic
 1. The p-value for the test
 1. The standardized difference in proportions (i.e., Cohen's h)